Daniellyson/Billiard/README.md

 # Billiard
 Billiard project built in Java for further upgrade

-Botton start to add a ball, counter points when the balls chose the obstacles
+Botton start to add a ball, counter points when the balls touch the obstacles